-- develop Professional and Personal self as a Malayalam teacher - create and widen the popular base for human values, namely freedom, trust, mutual respect, respect for diversity, etc - develop the special concern of Mother tongue as a unique means to Promote Nationalism, Universalism and Secularism - identify and resolve the major challenges faced by our Mothertongue And make use of the knowledge in nurturing/equipping the learner to face those challenges
+- develop Professional and Personal self as a Malayalam teacher - create and widen the popular base for human values, namely freedom, trust, mutual respect, respect for diversity, etc - develop the special concern of Mother tongue as a unique means to Promote Nationalism, Universalism and Secularism - identify and resolve the major challenges faced by our Mother tongue And make use of the knowledge in nurturing/equipping the learner to face those challenges

-Lecture cum discussion, demonstration, group presentations, seminars, debates, assignments, brain storming sessions, and peer group discussion, interaction with community, case study, and Educational Survey and Dialogue, Theatre techniques, ICT based teaching and learning
+Lecture cum discussion, demonstration, group presentations, seminars, debates, assignments, brain storming sessions, and peer group discussion, interaction with community, case study, and Educational Survey and Dialogue, Theatre techniques, ICT based teaching and learning.

-Module 1-Vision and Mission (15 hrs)
+Module 1-Teacher qualities and competencies.
+(15 hrs)

-- 1.1 Vision and Mission as a Teacher Preparation of Teacher Portfolio - 1.2 Qualities, Competencies and Professional ethics of a Teacher - 1.3 Teacher Competencies-Contextual, Conceptual, Curricular and Content, Transactional, Assessment, Management (Institution, Classroom, Resources, Co-Curricular Activities) Parental Contact and Co-operation and Community Extension
+- 1.1.
+Qualities ,duties and responsibilities of Malayalam Teacher - 1.2.
+Teacher Competencies-Contextual, Conceptual, Curricular and Content, Transactional, Assessment, Management (Institution, Classroom, Resources, Co-Curricular Activities) Parental Contact and Co-operation and Community Extension with reference to Malayalam Teacher. - 1.3 Teacher Accountability- Professional Ethics of a Teacher -Obligation towards Students, Parents, Community and Society, Profession and Colleagues. - 1.4 Vision and Mission as a Teacher.

 Module 2 -.
-Professional Development (15 hrs)
+Professional Development of Malayalam teacher (15 hrs)

-2.1.
-Meaning-Significance
+- 2.1 .Meaning-Significance

 - 2.2.
-Continuous Professional Development-Need, Effects and Stages (Reflection, Identification of Needs, Learning Activity and Change in Practice) - 2.3.
-Teacher as a Reflective Practitioner - 2.4.
-Ways and means of developing Professionalism - 2.5.
-Agencies for Professional development of teachers - 2.6.
-Professional Ethics of a Teacher Obligation towards Students, Parents,
+Continuous Professional Development

+- 2.3.
+Teacher as a Profession

+- 2.4.
+Teacher as a Reflective Practitioner

+- 2.5.
+Agencies for Professional Development of teachers.